Articles on: Trading Rules

 Soft Breach

 Refers to the allowed number of violations a trader may incur before their account is permanently closed.
-Examples of soft violations include violations related to Risk rules, 30 sec duration, News Trading, etc.
+Examples of soft violations include violations related to Risk rules.

 Violations categorized as soft breaches that do not surpass the permitted threshold will not result in immediate account termination.
 Rather, they will undergo a thorough review by a member of the Risk Management Team.